jynoamifu/spark_docker_vlerick/README.md

 I copied this during class

-# Building solid data pipelines with PySpark
+# Cloud Solutions & Modern DP Building solid data pipelines with PySpark

 📚 A course brought to you by the [Data Minded Academy].